 Simon Pearce – who would expect to find a world-class restaurant in a glassblowing factory!
 Call early – it’s the most difficult reservation in town.
 Arrive early to watch the glassblowing demonstrations and shop in the factory store.
 They also have a great lunch menu.

 Many wonderful things to do and places to go in the surrounding area await you:

-The Billings Farm Museum offers a view of historic Vermont, while the Montshire Museum is a wonderful science museum that lets you experience the wonders of nature up close.
-The Shelburne Museum near Burlington may be the highlight of your visit - but get an early start - there is a lot to see.
+The Billings Farm Museum offers a view of historic Vermont.
+You can tour the Rockefeller Estate at Marsh-Billings-Rockefeller National Historical Park.
+The Montshire Museum is a wonderful science museum that lets you experience the wonders of nature up close.
+The Shelburne Museum near Burlington may be the highlight of your visit – but get an early start – there is a lot to see.

 How do they make those cute little Vermont Teddy Bears, and where is the line for those free samples at Ben & Jerry’s?
 Cabot Cheese, home of the world’s best cheddar, (they have a gold medal to prove it!) has a wonderful factory store.
 Wash it all down with a stop at the Cold Hollow Cider Mill – especially in the fall when they are pressing the apples.
 See how maple syrup is made, and sample the local cheese packaged at Sugarbush Farms.